 Things are quite different if we turn to the generalization error.
-In principle, I could calculate that for any of the models, since I know the true distribution, but it would involve calculating things like $E[X^{18}]$, which won't be very illuminating.
+In principle, I could calculate that for any of the models, since I know the true distribution, but it would involve calculating things like $E\left[X^{18}\right]$, which won't be very illuminating.
 Instead, I will just draw a lot more data from the same source, twenty thousand data points in fact, and use the error of the old models on the new data as their generalization error7.
 The results are in Figure 3.5.

-5Some comparatively easy starting points are Kearns and Vazirani (1994) or Cristianini and Shawe-Taylor (2000).
-At a more advanced level, look at the tutorial papers by Bousquet et al. (2004); von Luxburg and Schölkopf (2008), or the textbook by Vidyasagar (2003), or read the book by Vapnik (2000) (one of the founders), or take the class 10-702.
+5Some comparatively easy starting points are Kearns and Vazirani (1994), Cristianini and Shawe-Taylor (2000) and Mohri et al. (2012).
+At a more advanced level, look at the tutorial papers by Bousquet et al. (2004); von Luxburg and Schölkopf (2008), or the textbooks by Vidyasagar (2003), or read the book by Vapnik (2000) (one of the founders).